GP2code/GP2-Project-Templates/docs/instructions.md

 2. Upload your completed `.xlsx` or `.csv` file
 3. Wait for automated validation feedback and QC steps

 Note: As of December 2025, the app is under development and does not currently accommodate all data modalities.
 If you are submitting data that the app does not support, contact clinicaldata@gp2.org for instructions on how to submit clinical data.
+Please include the name of your cohort/study, the project/interest group you would like to contribute data to, and what data you would like to share.
+A member of the clinical data management team will walk you through the steps to deposit data for QC and inclusion in GP2 research projects.

 ---